Pakistanis need to stand up for their rights, says Imran Khan on Day 6 of protest march | Politics

 At the start of the march, his close confidante Faisal Javed administered oath to the participants to follow the Constitution and support Khan in his ''struggle''.

-Meanwhile, after the protest march's slow movement towards Islamabad came under criticism, its leader Fawad Chaudhry hit back, saying it would proceed at its own pace.
-"We will also keep changing our plan to reach Islamabad to baffle the government,'' he said.
+Meanwhile, after the protest march's slow movement towards Islamabad came under criticism, party leader Fawad Chaudhry hit back, saying it would proceed at its own pace. ''We will also keep changing our plan to reach Islamabad to baffle the government,'' he said.

 The party's long march, now on the road for six days, was to reach Islamabad in seven days according to the initial plan.

-The march was scheduled to arrive in Islamabad on November 4, but PTI Secretary General Asad Umar said that the protest convoy would reach the capital on November 11.
+The march was scheduled to arrive in Islamabad on November 4, but PTI leader Asad Umar said that the protest convoy would reach the capital on November 11.

-Meanwhile, Islamabad Police said that it will leave no stone unturned in ensuring peace in the federal capital.
-It said that an entity entrusted with ensuring peace would not take part in anything illegal.

-The Punjab provincial home department has also issued a high alert for Rawalpindi ahead of the arrival of the PTI's long march.
+The Punjab provincial home department has issued a high alert for Rawalpindi ahead of the arrival of Khan's long march.

 The provincial home department has asked the district administration, police, law enforcement agencies and hospitals to remain on high alert and take precautionary measures ahead of the protest march.